 Ten issues or challenges must be provided.
-A sample answer is provided below.

 - undefined goals

 - scope changes or scope creep

 - ambiguous contingency plans

 - sufficient resources to run project efficiently

 - unreasonable deadlines

 - changes to scope, objectives and goals, target dates or deliverables.

 - lack of project manager or stakeholder accountability and failure to meet commitments

 - poor risk management processes

 - poor communication processes

 - faults and errors not picked up and/or quality specifications not met

 - time wasted on conflict.